-This Ancient Rome Homeschool History Overview Page links to my homeschool history pages on Ancient Rome; History Curriculum Ideas, History projects, living books, unit studies and fun things to make and do!
+This Ancient Rome Homeschool History Overview Page links to my homeschool history pages on Ancient Rome.
+I have divided the resource pages into: History Curriculum Ideas, History hands on project ideas, living books, unit studies and fun things to make and do!

-We have always loved studying this exciting historical time period - costumes to make, feasts to enjoy... and I have added an overview of how you can create your own unit study or homeschool history Curricululm on Ancient Rome.
+This page is an overview of how you can create your own unit study or homeschool history Curriculum on Ancient Rome.
 Check out the resources below.
 We have used most of these resources ourselves.

 Of course, I wouldn't recommend studying history without using some living, Favourite Read Aloud Books.
 Read an exciting novel in which your children can immerse themselves into the culture, alongside a character, and your study of history will be very rich.
 This is the best part!

 For older children (years 10-12) you may encourage them to read some historical sources from this time period.
 Of course, as in all cases, you as parents are the judges of what will be beneficial to their understanding.